kanyo33/CoronaApp/AppCode/README.md

 ## Current Implementation

-- Uses React-Native with minor object-c and java additions.
+- Uses React-Native with minor objective-c and java additions.
 - Uses redux to manage state.
 - SQL-lite storage stores all data points for offline usage (SEE FUTURE IMPLEMENTATION).
 - Firebase is used to store active cases including location of user and the devices unique ID (SEE FUTURE IMPLEMENTATION).